 Info about Capacitor – they do really creative dance performances that tie together science themes and amazingly beautiful dance.

 p.s.
-I helped design the structure in the image below, and it is the same shape as the tensegrity robots we are designing in my lab at NASA for exploring other planets.
+I helped design the structure in the image above, and it is the same shape as the tensegrity robots we are designing in my lab at NASA for exploring other planets.